Shivanireddy25/cmpe202/lab6/output/README.md

 I have chosen this pattern because the executing algorithm of display would be changing based on the strategy chosen.
 In my problem, sorting algorithm is invoked when packing slip is requested.

-Sample Output of my design solution is shown below:
+Sample Output of my design solution is shown below and screenshot is attached in output folder:

 This is Receipt
 ------------------------------------